worasom/energy_sale_rev/index.md

 ![](plots/fig14.png)

 In the next phase of the project, I will perform predictions for 2020 consumption.
 I will include a confidence interval for my projections.
 This is achieved by first projecting all features required by the models with a linear autoregressive model.
 For the web application, I will also improve the aesthetics of the application and include a statistical summary.
 In terms of model performance, I have identified some states that the models have difficulty predicting the electricity consumptions for, as shown below.
 I will try to improve the model performance for these states, which might be achieved by creating separates model for these states.
-Lastly, I plan to automate this pipeline: data acqusition, formatting, machine learning and deploying the prediction.
+Lastly, I plan to automate the anaylsis pipeline: data acqusition, formatting, machine learning and deploying the prediction.

 ![](plots/fig12.png)